stevesan/daggit/README.md

   }
 }
 ```
 Another optimization we can do is, what if user code wants to update both A and B from the same callsite?
 That would result in updateC getting called twice, wastefully.
 You really should just set A and B, and then call updateC once, right?
-With hand-written setters or event subscriptions, I'm not really sure how you cleanly avoid this.
+With hand-written setters or event subscriptions, I'm not really sure how you cleanly accomplish this.
 But with code generation, we can ask it to explicitly generate a compound setter for A and B. The result would be:
 ```
 setAandB(newA, newB) {
   if(a != newA || b != newB) {